Office of Special Programs

 If you suspect that your child needs additional educational support to achieve his or her educational potential, the Benton County School System strongly encourages you to contact us.
 The school system will provide a FREE screening and possible full evaluation of your child to determine any special needs and services for which your child might be eligible.
 The Benton County School System adheres to all federal and state requirements as outlined in the Individuals with Disabilities Education Act (IDEA) for the State of Tennessee Special Education Eligibility Standards.

 The Individuals with Disabilities Education Act (IDEA) is a federal law ensuring appropriate services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education, and related services to more than 6.5 million eligible infants, toddlers, children, and youth with disabilities.
 Infants and toddlers with disabilities (ages birth through age two) and their families receive early intervention services under IDEA, Part C. Children and youth (ages 3–21) receive special education and related services under IDEA, Part B.

 In addition to meeting the legal requirements of IDEA, the commitment made by districts and schools to provide a high-quality education in an inclusive setting to all students with disabilities is crucial to their success.

 Developmental Screening for Children Ages 3 & 4

 An annual Child Find Initiative is held during the spring of each school year for 3, 4, and 5-year-olds.
-The event date, time, and location are posted on the district’s website, local newspaper, local radio station, health care facilities, day cares, and other community agencies.
-Families may also complete the Developmental Screening Questionnaire below anytime and return to the Benton County Board of Education, 197 Briarwood Avenue, Camden, TN 38320.
+The event date, time, and location are posted on the district’s website, local newspaper, local radio station, health care facilities, daycares, and other community agencies.
+Families may also complete the Developmental Screening Questionnaire (Chid Find Form) anytime and return it to the Benton County Board of Education, 197 Briarwood Avenue, Camden, TN 38320.